Words starting with M

 Scientific name: mandragora officinarum

 Mandrake is a poisonous plant.
 It has a thick root that is often shaped like a human, hence the name mandrake.
 There are many legends around the mandrake plant, including the myth that when you pull it up, the plant screams and kills everyone who hears the scream.
-Mandrake has a hallucinogenic affect and has been used in rituals and magic ceremonies for centuries.
+Mandrake has a hallucinogenic effect and has been used in rituals and magic ceremonies for centuries.

 Long hair growing on an animal's neck is called a mane.
 Horses, male lions and some other animals have manes.
 A person with a particularly large, shaggy head of hair is often described as having a mane.